solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The Data menu item is highlighted.](media/data-hub.png "Data hub")

 2. Expand the `SqlPool01` database underneath the **Databases** section.
 Right-click the `wwi.UserTopProductPurchases` table, then select the **Load to DataFrame** menu item under the New notebook context menu.
+If you don't see the table listed, select `Refresh` above.

     ![The load to DataFrame new notebook option is highlighted.](media/synapse-studio-usertopproductpurchases-new-notebook.png "New notebook")